-Thetford Aqua Magic is incredibly comfortable and convenient.
-The toilet itself is made from vitreous china, and the seat is designed at an optimal height.
-So, it’s very comfortable for both sitting and standing.
+The Thetford Aqua Magic is incredibly comfortable and convenient.
+The toilet itself is made of vitreous china, and the seat is designed at an optimal height so it’s comfortable for both sitting and standing.

 Thus, it comes as no surprise that it’s often named as one of the best RV toilets.
-Plus, it has a minimal number of corners, crevices, and groves, making it very easy to clean.
+Plus, it has a minimal number of corners, crevices, and grooves, making it easy to clean.

-This model can be easily flushed and filled with the help of the pedal at the bottom.
-Also, thanks to the skirted trap way, it’s very efficient.
-To make this model even more eco-friendly, it comes with a dual flush which only uses 1.2gpf.
+This model can be easily flushed and filled with the help of a pedal at the bottom.
+Also, thanks to the skirted trap way, it’s efficient as well.
+To make this model even more eco-friendly, it comes with a dual flush which only uses 1.2 GPF.

 2. Dometic 310 Standard Series White

 The toilet has a side foot pedal that can be used to flush the contents of the bowl.
-Also, the toilet comes with a resistant layer to prevent rust, scratches, and scuffs marks.
-The elongated front bowl is also fitted with a SoftClose seat that quietly closes and opens.
+Also, the toilet comes with a resistant layer to prevent rust, scratches, and scuff marks.
+The elongated front bowl is fitted with a SoftClose seat that quietly closes and opens.

-Dometic’s 310 series seat is also designed to be at a height of 18 inches.
-Making it optimal for short and tall individuals alike.
+Dometic’s 310 series seat is designed to be at a height of 18 inches, making it optimal for short and tall individuals alike.
 The bowl is easy and simple to clean and highly resistant to stains and rust markings.
 Furthermore, this toilet has been tested and ADA certified.

 3. Dometic 320 Pedal Flush Recreational Vehicle Toilet

 Dometic 320 RV Toilet is designed with an integrated tank.
-Plus, it comes with a modern design without any crevices, hooks, or corners.
-So, it’s very easy to clean.
+Plus, the modern design comes without any crevices, hooks, or corners where bacteria and buildup can get trapped.

-This model also comes with a comfortable height seat that is suited perfectly for most.
-The seat and the lid are included in the packaging as well as instructions on how to set it up and adjust everything.
+This model comes with a comfortable height seat that is suited perfectly for most.
+The seat and the lid are included in the packaging as well as instructions on how to set it up.

-Also, Dometic 320 RV Toilet is very efficient and the bottom pedal flush packs quite a punch.
+Finally, Dometic 320 RV Toilet is efficient and the bottom pedal flush packs quite a punch.
 In turn, it eliminates the possibility of clogs due to waste or paper build up.
 However, some customers say that flushing makes a little more noise than other models.

 4. Camco Standard Portable Travel Toilet with 5.3 Gallon Capacity

-Camco Standard has been designed to be used on RV’s, boats, and other recreational vehicles.
-So, it comes with a helpful removable 5.3-gallon tank.
-There’s also a sealing slide valve that blocks unpleasant odors as well as prevents leaks.
+Camco Standard has been designed to be used on RVs, boats, and other recreational vehicles.
+It comes with a helpful removable 5.3-gallon tank and a sealing slide valve that blocks unpleasant odors, as well as prevents leaks.

 Plus, the design reduces the need for constant cleaning between the bowl and the tank.
 Customers love this model’s performance and say it comes with a strong flush.